shaifulcse/GreenBundle-Data-Code/README.md

 Authors: AUTHORS: Shaiful Chowdhury, Abram Hindle, Rick Kazman, Takumi Shuto, Ken Matsui and Yasutaka Kamei

+There are two main directories: 1) replication and 2) extension.

+The replication directory contains information for reproducing the results presented in the paper.

+The extension directory contain source code (and sample apks) of the benchmark and real-world apps for further studies.

 1) replication:

-       This directory contains information for reproducing the results presented in the paper.
        There are two sub-directories: a) results and b) maintainability-analysis.

      a) results: